tomasantunes/main-wiki2/The Problem/Law/personal-injury-claim.md

 - Did you have to compensate other people because of your behaviour as a result of this problem?
 - Did you become dependent on others to do basic activities because of this problem?
 - What is the damage you have that money can't cover?
 - Were you paying enough attention?
 - Did you act according to your training?
 - Did you do anything contrary to common sense?
+- Were you drunk or intoxicated when this happened?
+Were you taking medication?